hoang24/ece411-practicum/product_design_specification.md

 The SeLo security locker is an affordable, wall-mounted option that allows for protected storage of sensitive documents, keys or valuable personal items.
 SeLo helps occupy less space than traditional lockboxes, provide sufficient security and ease of access for people of all generations.
 This security locker can be mounted on the wall, and its owner can setup and open the box using PIN/password/finger print.
 SeLo will sound an alarm if thieves try wrong passwords or steal the box.

 #### Brief Market Analysis
-- **Intended customers**: Suitable for people of all ages, those who need a secure place to store important items with more security and not occupy too much space in their house.
+- **Intended customers**: SeLo is suitable for people of all ages, those who need a secure place to store important items with more security and not occupy too much space in their house.
 - **Competition**: Our unit competes in the same market as entry level safes and lockable cabinets manufactued by companies like SentrySafe, Master Lock and Barska.
 However, the SeLo securiy Locker is compact, affordable and packed with extra features like an electronic keypad and status display.
+SeLo is also more accessible, as it is available for purchase in common local stores.
 - **Expected price**: The price for SeLo is around $50.
-Most off-the-selves lockers are above $100 and they are heavy/use lots of space with unnecessary storage.
-We believe that $50 is a reasonable price that can cover the part costs while generating profits.
+Most off-the-selves lockers are above $100 and are both heavy and take up lots of space with unnecessary storage.
+We believe that $50 is a reasonable price that can cover the cost of parts while also generating profits.
+In addition, this price point specifically targets a niche market that is currently underserved.

 #### Requirements